printernet/YoutubeDL/README.md

 It will download each playlist consecutively.

-It will download all the songs on a playlist at concurrently.
-(TODO: Fix this)
+It will download 4 items concurrently.
+(You can set this in index.js) TODO: make this a cmdline arg

 TODO:

-- Download throttling / limiting (still downloads all)
+- cmdline args
+- code cleanup
+- documentation
+- testing
 - temporary files until complete
 - add support for other qualities
 - add support for mp3?